SPT-Mod-Dev/SPT-Mod-Dev/README.md

 ### Japan
  - AI Japan will now annex China rather than puppeting them
+ - Added a date check for Steady Development
+ - National Spirit 'Desperate Measures' will now be removed if BOP reaches at least 25% American Dominance
+ - Focus 'Guide The Zaibatsus' now takes 35 days to complete, from 70

 ### Soviets
  - Winter War war goal now doesn't expire